How Can Pilates Help My Scoliosis?

 • Movement integration

-• Organization of head
+• Organization of head, neck and shoulders

 • Spinal articulation